scalacenter/scalafix/website/src/main/tut/docs/rules/MissingFinal.md

 This rule checks for or adds final modifier in the corresponding places.
 It has two use cases:
-- Check that descendants of a sealed types are final or sealed.
+- Reports an error on classes and traits that descend a sealed type but are not final.
 - Add `final` modifier to case classes.

 The first case disallows the following situation: